 Short-term Care: ER Visits

-This indicates the number of emergency room visits per thousand days of short-term care.
-There is generally a correlation between having fewer emergency room visits and the overall quality of rehabilitation.
+This is the number of emergency room visits per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

 In Northwest Hospital Center Subacute Unit, 73.77% Percentage of Resident

 This tells you the percentage of short-term stay patients who experienced functional improvements, such as with activities of daily living.